dd9jn/rfc4880bis/crypto-refresh.md

 #### Algorithm-Specific Fields for EdDSA signatures: {#sig-eddsa}

-- MPI of an EC point R, represented as a "native" (little-endian) bytestring up to the field size (fsize) of the curve used, with leading zero-octets stripped.
+- MPI of an EC point R, represented as a (non-prefixed) native (little-endian) bytestring up to the field size (fsize) of the curve used.

-- EdDSA value S, in MPI, also in little endian representation with a length up to the field size (fsize) of the curve used.
+- MPI of EdDSA value S, also in native little-endian format with a length up to the field size (fsize) of the curve used.

 The format of R and S for use with EdDSA is described in {{RFC8032}}.
 A version 3 signature MUST NOT be created and MUST NOT be used with EdDSA.